killbill/killbill-zuora-plugin/README.md

 Setup
 -----

-1. Add zuora api jar in the pom
+First, add zuora api jar in the pom:

 Zuora API is not public, and they provide you with an xml configuration of their API that can be used to generate java classes.